markpasc/mt-plugin-Order/README.txt

 If multiple `mt:OrderItem`s have the same `pin` value, those items will be reordered based on their `order_by` values, then spliced into the full set of items at the specified `pin` point as a contiguous tranche.
+Pinned groups are inserted from left to right (`0` to `-1`), so groups with multiple items may overlap with groups pinned nearby.
+For example, if there are four items pinned at `0` and one item pinned at `1`, in the final reckoning three of the items pinned at `0` will appear *after* the item at `1`: by the time the item at `1` is finally pinned, the other items pinned at `0` have already become items #1,
+#2, and #3.

 Pinned items are put in position *before* the `mt:Order` tag's `limit` attribute is considered.
-That is, if you are sorting 11 items, pin one to `-1` (last), and use `limit="10"` on the `mt:Order` tag, the pinned item will *not* be shown (it was the eleventh of ten items).
+That is, if you order 11 items, pin one to `-1` (last), and use `limit="10"` on the `mt:Order` tag, the pinned item will *not* be shown (it was the eleventh of ten items).

 ### `mt:OrderHeader` ###